boostrjs/boostr/README.md

 ## Basic Commands

-Note that all commands accept some [global options](#global-options) and a few commands accept some specific options.
+Note that all commands accept some [global options](#global-options), and a few commands accept some specific options.

 ### `boostr initialize <template> [options]`